TykTechnologies/tyk-pump/README.md

 `"version"` - Specifies the ES version.
 Use "3" for ES 3.X, "5" for ES 5.X, "6" for ES 6.X.
 Defaults to "3".

-`"enable_bulk"` - Enable batch writing.
+`"disable_bulk"` - Disable batch writing.
 Defaults to false.

 `bulk_config`: Batch writing trigger configuration.
 Each option is an OR with eachother:
   * `wokers`: Number of workers.
 Defaults to 1.